renyl/playa/README.markdown

 Also, there is currently no easy way to set a particular callback for all players on the page, although this is also in the works.

+## a few special notes on callbacks

+although most of the callbacks are pretty straightforward, two of them bare a little explanation. `doWhilePlaying` and `doOnActivateTrack` are slightly different animals than the other ones.

+### doWhilePlaying

+`doWhilePlaying` runs continuously once play is started.
+If you want to establish a playhead, or do something else repeatedly while a song is playing, this is where it would go.
+The interval span is 100ms.
+If this is unnacceptable to you, overwriting the
+`startDoingWhilePlaying` (which, unsurprisingly, starts the `doWhilePlaying` method) method to accommodate your needs would look exactly like writing any other callback.

+### doOnActivateTrack

+`doOnActivateTrack` fires for every element in a playlist on track change.
+This callback uses two arguments.
+The first is the track element which is currently being discussed, and the second is a boolean value indicating whether the current element is or is not the active track.
+Writing a `doOnActivateTrack` callback would look like this

+        Playa.get["first_instance"]["doOnActivateTrack"] = function(element, active){
+          if(active == true){
+            $(element).removeClass("hide")
+          }else{
+            $(element).addClass("hide")
+          }
+        };